NYXFLOWER/TIP/README.md

 The processed data and the code for data processing are in the `./data/` folder.
 The raw datasets are available on the [BioSNAP](http://snap.stanford.edu/biodata/index.html).
 See `./data.ipynb` for the full polypharmacy datasets analysis.

-Because of the **flexibility** of TIP model, we implement two TIP instances and four TIP variants in the `./model/` folder.
-See experimental details in our [paper]().
+The `./model/` folder contains two TIP implementation examples and four TIP variants.
+Details on experimental setup can be found in our [paper]().
 You can run any of them as following:

 ```shell
 $ python [model_name].py
 ```

 By default, it uses a subdataset with only five side effects.
-Comment/remove the following code to train and test with the full datasets.
+Comment or remove the following code to train and test with the full datasets.
 It appears at the head part of the file.

 ```python
 #########################################################################